TomSwb/bitminded.github.io/docs/README.md

 # Documentation

-This folder contains documentation for the Bitminder.ch website.
+This folder contains documentation for the Bitminded.ch website.

 ## Contents